 All soiling, sowing and planting shall be carried out in accordance with BS 4428.
-Imported subsoil shall be of agricultural origin and shall be free from weeds, sticks, stones and other deleterious material.
+Imported subsoil shall be of agricultural origin, or as agreed with the Engineer, and shall be free from weeds, sticks, stones and other deleterious material.
 Clay subsoil and heavy clay topsoil shall be deemed unacceptable.
 No soil shall be brought on site without the prior inspection and approval of the Engineer and the Developer shall give 24 hours notice of his intention to import soil on to the site.
 The Developer shall be required to provide evidence/proof of origin for any soil imported onto site.